 Since the launch of Lynn 2020, capital raised on university endowed projects has exceeded $50 million.
 These projects have included a new performing arts center, which served as the site of the third and final 2012 presidential debate; the Perper Tennis Complex; and a permanent campus memorial to the four students and two faculty members lost in the 2010 Haiti earthquake.
 Construction of Bobby Campbell Stadium and the International Business Center is also currently underway.

-He has served on the Literacy Coalition of Palm Beach County’s board of directors.
-He is currently serving on the Greater Boca Raton Chamber of Commerce Board of Directors as treasurer, the Advisory Panel of the Literacy Coalition of Palm Beach County, the Gulf Stream School Board of Trustees and the Millennium Campus Network Board of Directors.
+Kevin earned his A.B. degree in English from Colgate University and his Master of Arts in Liberal Arts at St. John’s College.
+He received his doctorate in higher education leadership and policy from Peabody College of Vanderbilt University.
+Kevin is currently serving on the Greater Boca Raton Chamber of Commerce Board of Directors, the Advisory Panel of the Literacy Coalition of Palm Beach County, the Gulf Stream School Board of Trustees and the Millennium Campus Network Board of Directors.